Milaca Public Schools

 Cell phones/Electronic Devices:

-Student participation is a must!
+Requirements: Student participation is a must!
 This is an activity-based class therefore students should expect to be active during the class period.
 Students should be prepared to openly experience new activities.
 Remember to be safe, responsible, respectful and have fun.

 *Please note there may be times when PE classes go off campus to Rec.
 Park, the disc golf course, pickleball courts or the trails during class.
-Signing below gives permission for your student to be a part of those classes.

 If you have any questions please feel free to email.